xlspring/31-flake-black/README.md

 # Python Flake

+# if it fails it means there are errors

 A simple Python project with code quality checks (flake8 and black) set up to run on pull requests to the main branch.

 ## Setup